-- Keep the paginated original records and x-rays under lock and key for at least two years after the incident.
+- Keep the paginated original records and x-rays under lock and key until you have been advised by the IHS Risk Manager that the litigation hold has been lifted.
 Never send original records or x-rays to anyone.

 - If the patient has expired, sequester the record, paginate it, and hold it for at least two years.
 However, it is not necessary to make copies unless a claim is filed.